*This post may contain affiliate links. For more information, please visit my affiliate disclaimer here.

 If you’ve landed here, chances are you’ve seen it.

-The mass exodus of people from their stable homes and jobs taking up the RV, Van and Bus life.
+The mass exodus of people from their stable homes and jobs taking up a lifestyle of full-time travel.

-Thousands of people each year are trading in their jobs, homes and belongings to literally take the roads less traveled: living out of a vehicle on the road.
+Thousands of people each year are trading in their jobs, homes and belongings to literally take the roads less traveled: living a life of full-time travel.

 No longer aligned with the “standard american dream”, these restless wanderers and vagabonds have plans for their lives that don’t include a 9-5 and a white picket fence.